Mobile Modem

 The 5G router has integrated a dedicated monitoring program to keep mobile internet alive.
 It continuously and periodically checks the internet connection through ping tests.
 If the connection test fails, it automatically triggers a modem reset and reconnection process.

 Go to "Services > Mobile Watchdog" to check its settings.
-Refer to the Mobile Watchdog tutorial to explore more introductions and advanced configurations.
+Refer to the tutorial to explore more introductions and advanced configurations.